-- Exercise these rights without regard to sex, economic status, educational background, race, color, age, religion, ancestry, national origin, sexual orientation, gender identity/expression, disability, medical condition, martial status, registered domestic partner status, genetic information, citizenship, primary language, immigration status (except as required by federal law) or source of payment for care.
+- The patient has the right to exercise these rights without regard to sex, economic status, educational background, race, color, age, religion, ancestry, national origin, sexual orientation, gender identity or expression, marital status, disability or source of payment for care.

 - File a grievance.
 If you want to file a grievance with UCLA Health, you may do so in writing, or by calling:

 - Ronald Reagan UCLA Medical Center Patient Affairs

 (Inpatient/Ambulatory Care) (310) 267-9113